 - Home of the POHODA Festival – the most popular multi-genre festival in Slovakia, this three-day event takes place in the beginning of July at Trenčín’s tiny airport and is visited by 30,000 visitors every year!

 If you prefer a guided tour instead of exploring the city on your own, here is one that we recommend.

 Trenčín’s proximity to the Vah River isn’t the only nice thing about its location.
 Only an hour car-ride away from Bratislava, getting to and from the city is hassle free.
 This is especially true if you live near the capital or are visiting Central Europe with a rental car.
-We can recommend this rental service that we were happy with.
 Otherwise, we recommend taking a train from the Bratislava main station.
 The fare is reasonable and it will only take around 80 minutes – plus you won’t have to worry about parking or missing out on sampling the local and beer and wine!

 Mierove Square in Trencin

 For those of you wanting to add the city to your larger travel itinerary, the Czech border just over 20 kilometers north – that’s around 25 minutes by car.
 The delightful Brno is relatively close by as well – two and a half hour by convenient train – and Trenčín would be a lovely side-trip or starting out point when visiting there.

 As with all travel, dress according to the season – layers are key – and try to be flexible in case of unexpected closures or disruptions to your itinerary.
 That said, the major sights in Trenčín are open most days of the year so you really can’t go wrong with timing.
 Just keep in mind that July means POHODA and sweltering heat, but it also means Friday night concerts in the park, Sunday theater, farmer’s markets and art shows.
 In other words, a summer day trip to Trenčín could easily turn into a weekend getaway – use our guide below as a starting off point any time of the year.